salesforce-marketingcloud/SFMC-Heroku-Async-Communication/README.md

 ![screenshot](docs/mcImgs/email.png)

-Navigate to Admin and then on the right side click on Data Management -> File Locations.
-We will create/find location from where Marketing Cloud will load exported from Heroku file.
+Navigate to Admin and then click on Data Management on the right side -> File Locations.
+We will create/find location from where Marketing Cloud will load exported file from Heroku.

 ![screenshot](docs/mcImgs/admin.png)